MARKETProtocol/MARKETProtocol/README.md

 $ node bridge -H localhost:9545 -a 9 --dev
 ```

-At this point you should be able to run the example migrations as well
+Once the bridge has fully initialized, you should be able to run the example migrations as well
 as the accompanying tests inside the truffle console

 ```